Israel Aerospace Industries: Diversification

 In 1969 IAI acquired North American Rockwell's Jet Commander series of business aircraft.
 This became the basis for the IAI Westwind line.
-Work on an improved Westwind the Astra, by stretching the fuselage and designing a new swept wing, began in the late 1970s, with the first prototype flight on 19 March 1984.
+Work on an improved Westwind – named the Astra – began in the late 1970s by stretching the fuselage and designing a new swept wing, with the first prototype flight occurring on 19 March 1984.
 The first production Astra flew on 20 March 1985, FAA certification came on 29 August 1985 and customer deliveries started in 1986.

 In the 1960s, IAI developed the Gabriel anti-ship missile and the Elta Electronics Industries subsidiary developed an inexpensive aircraft radar which would become a successful export item.
 In the 1970s IAI developed the Dabur class patrol boat.

 In the 1970s IAI also entered the Unmanned aerial vehicle (UAV) market with the development of the IAI Scout.
 In 1984, IAI formed a joint venture with rival Israeli company Tadiran to market both companies' UAV's, the Tadiran Mastiff and the IAI Scout.